jedikayle/mcb185_homework/participation.md

     + Attended class on Tuesday
     + Attended class on Thursday
     + Study group with Sophia L and Carolina M
-    + I met Zucy on Tuesday
+    + I met Zucy V on Tuesday
     + Total 4 points
 - Week 5
     + Attended class on Tuesday
-    + Attended class on Thursday
+    + Did not attend class on Thursday because I was sick
+    + Got help from Zucy V for Unit 1
     + Study group with Sophia L and Carolina M
-    + Total 3 Points
+    + Total 4 Points
 - Week 6
     + Attended class on Tuesday
     + Attended class on Thursday